-She talked to Eric about her entrepreneurial ventures, how influencer marketing changed her business, and how to become an influencer.
+In this interview, she talks to Eric about her ventures as an entrepreneur and ecommerce brand, how influencer marketing changed her business, and how to become an influencer.

 About Starting SkinnyMeTea

 I’d always been really addicted to tea, so I started playing with my own detox tea blends.
 I was testing them out, making them at work, and doing my own little detox of tea.
-People started asking me what I was doing, wanted to try the teas,; then they would get really good results from the detox of tea, and they’d let their friends know about these teas I was making.
+People started asking me what I was doing, wanted to try the teas, and then they would get really good results from the tea detox, and they’d let their friends know about these teas I was making.

 So, I started getting some demand to sell the detox teas.
 I was getting a bit frustrated dealing with everybody over Facebook messenger and email.
-I thought: ‘”There’s got to be an easier way to do this.
-How do I make an online store for this?”’
+I thought: “There’s got to be an easier way to do this.
+How do I make an online business for this?”

 Coming up with that term Teatox really sparked it for me.
 I’ve always been quite communication-driven, so I just had to pursue Teatox full-time after that.
-I got up the next morning, made my Shopify store, that day, and we launched for sales.
+I got up the next morning, made my Shopify store, and we launched our ecommerce store.
 The first day, we sold four packs of tea to total strangers!

-Instagram was an emerging platform probably, back in 2012, not many brands were on there at all.
-To put your brand on Instagram, all you did was change your username to a brand name, so we just had an Instagram called SkinnyMe Tea.
+Instagram was still an emerging platform back in 2012, not many ecommerce brands (or any brands) were on there at all.
+To put your brand on Instagram, all you did was change your username to a brand name, so we just had an Instagram account called SkinnyMe Tea:

-I’d had a bit of success growing my own personal Instagram already because I kind of liked the shift away from the friend-centric economy of the Facebook, for example, to the interest-centric economy of Instagram.
-So, I started kind of building an audience around interests, rather than just around personal relationships, and I liked the idea that you could follow people that you didn’t know already, a bit more like a Twitter or something.
+I’d had a bit of success growing my own personal Instagram already because I kind of liked the shift away from the friend-centric economy of the Facebook platform (or even a private Facebook group) to the business model-centric economy of Instagram.
+So, I started kind of building an audience around interests, rather than just around personal relationships, and I liked the idea that you could follow people that you didn’t already know, a bit more like a Twitter or something.

-So, back in 2012, a lot of people did that whole follow, unfollow thing through automation now … Well, not so much lately, seeing as a lot of the automation platforms have been shut down by Instagram, but basically, it was a matter of just doing things that didn’t scale.
+So, back in 2012, a lot of people did that whole follow, unfollow thing through automation… Well, not so much lately, seeing as a lot of the automation platforms have been shut down by Instagram, but basically, it was a matter of just doing things that didn’t scale.
 It was just interacting with the audience non-stop.

-I would think like, who is my demographic?
+I would think, in terms of local lead generation, who is my demographic?
 And all my friends were really interested in the Teatox, so I’d follow all of them, and I’d follow all of their friends, and then I’d follow someone from a different city and then follow them and all of their friends until I seriously felt like I’d followed every single girl around my age in Melbourne and Sydney.

-I don’t know, I just did it each night after work when I was watching TV or something, it was just a very manual task at the time, doing that stuff, but then it became increasingly … You know, to do with customer service and stuff.
-I did our own customer service for SkinnyMe Tea for the first six months as we grew from that zero to 600k a month.
-So, I learnt so much about our audience in that time, so that was really, really helpful.
+I don’t know, I just did it each night after work when I was watching TV or something, it was just a very manual task at the time, doing that stuff.
+You know, to do with customer service and stuff.
+I did our own customer service for SkinnyMe Tea for the first six months as we grew from zero to 600K a month.
+So, I learnt so much about our audience in that time, which was really, really helpful.

 How Gretta Earned 16 Million Social Media Followers

 Well, my following’s quite diversified as well.
-It’s not just obviously on the one account, that’s my combined following across all my different accounts.
+It’s not just obviously on the one page, that’s my combined following across all my different accounts.
 What I’ve been successful in is building up accounts in the vertical that I’m interested in.
-So, for example, with SkinnyMe Tea … I learnt this actually because our Instagram account got hacked and deleted when it got to 200k at the start of 2013.
+With SkinnyMe Tea, I learnt this actually because our Instagram got hacked and deleted when it got to 200K at the start of 2013.
 So, I was like, “Oh god, what is the quickest way I can possibly grow this back?”

 So, I had to suddenly think of everything I’d learnt on Instagram and the way to hack that growth back as quick as possible, and that was mostly, for me, through growing vertical accounts, and then using those vertical accounts as a funnel into my main product accounts.

 Vertical accounts are much easier to grow because you can do things like leverage viral trending content.
-The way that I would identify viral trending content, it’s pretty simple, follow some of the vertical accounts that are your industry leaders within your niche.
+The way that I would identify trending content, it’s pretty simple: follow some of the vertical accounts that are your industry leaders within your niche.
 You’ll be able to find them, they’re just large accounts.
 You can check in the top posts, in hashtags for example, to find them.
-Then, find their best performing content, say like usually they get 4,000 likes on a photo, and then one has like 12,000, that’s the photo that you want to kind of repost and repurpose.
-So, that’s kind of the main way that we find viral content, and then it’s about growing that viral content again.
+Then, find their best performing content, say like usually they get 4,000 likes on a photo, and then one has like 12,000, that’s the photo that you want to repost and repurpose:

-To become a LinkedIn influencer, you create a group of like-minded people from within your niche, just see the people that are also posting and getting great engagement that you follow already, and then you just approach them and you can create a group together on whichever platform.
-The issue is, all engagement groups are across all different platforms and there’s kind of no way to discover where they are, unless you’re a part of the inner circle.
+To become a LinkedIn influencer, you create a group of like-minded people from within your niche.
+You just look for the people who are also posting and getting great engagement that you follow already, and then you just approach them and you can create a group together on whichever platform.
+The issue is, all engagement groups are across all other platforms and there’s kind of no way to discover where they are, unless you’re a part of the inner circle.
 Or unless you go ahead and create one yourself, but then a lot of people are already a part of them, and then they won’t maybe interact.

 Hey Engage: Gretta’s Pod Discovery Product

 So, the most sensitive aspects in engagement groups are definitely time and niche.
-So, time as in, you want to engage as quickly as possible, and niche because accounts engaging within your niche with your content will boost that out to your following more so because platforms, like Instagram for example, classify all accounts into niche.
+So, time: you want to engage as quickly as possible; and niche: because accounts engaging within your niche with your content will boost that out to your following (more so because platforms, like Instagram for example, classify all accounts into niche).
 For example, you might notice that if you like five photos in a row of a car in your newsfeed, then as soon as you go to the explore page, the whole page is full of cars.

-Because it’s like, well that’s your niche interest.
-So that’s also the way that it works for engagement.
-If you are engaging with other people within your niche, you’re far more likely to get pushed out to their audiences as well on the explore page, and those audiences will also be more engaged and interested in your content, so you’re much more likely to get more engagement on your post from that.
-You know, somebody that’s interested in cars would rather look at a car post than a picture of a smoothie.
-So, it just makes sense.
-So, our entire platform, Hey Engage, is built around … It’s very niche sensitive, it’s size sensitive in terms of matching accounts up of a similar size, and it’s time sensitive.
-We have things like engagement timers that you can set, and only the people that engage within that timeframe are counted within that engagement group round.
+It just makes sense: Somebody that’s interested in cars would rather look at a car post than a picture of a smoothie.
+So, our entire platform, Hey Engage, is very niche sensitive, it’s size sensitive in terms of matching accounts up of a similar size, and it’s time sensitive.
+We have things like engagement timers that you can set, and only the people who engage within that timeframe are counted within that engagement group round.

 Well, I’ve been doing influencer marketing for like five years on Instagram.
-With SkinnyMe Tea I first realized influencer marketing was really, really powerful when a girl with 1,000 followers posted on us and we had our biggest day of sales ever, back in 2012.
-It was … And 1,000 followers was an influence.
+With SkinnyMe Tea I first realized influencer marketing was really, really powerful when a girl with 1,000 followers posted on us and we had our biggest day of sales ever.

 Tracking Influencer Marketing ROI